Farnaz Fassihi: The New York Times

 Fassihi joined The New York Times as a reporter in July 2019, based in New York City.

-Fassihi reported in November 2019 uprising in Iran and broke the story of the massacre of people in Mahshahr, reconstructing in detail how the Islamic Revolutionary Guards Corps shot down Ukraine International Airlines Flight 752, a passenger plane, with missiles on a night that the U.S. and Iran went to the brink of war, and lied about it for three days.
+In November 2019, Fassihi was one of the reporters on a joint investigative project, "The Iran Cables", between the NY Times and The Intercept about the discovery of intelligence cables which revealed how Iran wields influence in Iraq.

-Also in November 2019, Fassihi was one of the reporters on a joint investigative project, "The Iran Cables", between the NY Times and The Intercept about a find of intelligence cables revealing how Iran wields influence in Iraq.
+In December 2019 Fassihi reported on an uprising in Iran and broke the story of the massacre of people in Mahshahr.
+One month later she reconstructed in detail how the Islamic Revolutionary Guards Corps shot down Ukraine International Airlines Flight 752, a passenger plane, with missiles on a night that the U.S. and Iran went to the brink of war, and lied about it for three days.
+That reporting faced criticism from the victims' families and Iranian dissidents.
+Critics argued her initial reports, which suggested that President Hassan Rouhani was unaware of it, mirrored the official narrative of the Islamic Republic.

 In October 2020, Fassihi's investigation into Iran's MeToo movement revealed allegations of sexual misconduct against prominent artist Aydin Aghdashloo.

 In August 2021, it was reported that Fassihi had been the target of a series of cyber attacks and violent threats by certain Iranian opposition groups and internet trolls over several months.
 She was doxxed and threatened with death and rape.
-The New York Times put out a statement on Twitter on August 6 in support of her.
-The Coalition For Women In Journalism condemned the attacks, which they called "deeply gendered and misogynistic".
+On August 7, The New York Times released a statement on Twitter condemning the attacks.
+The Overseas Press Club, where Fassihi was a board member, put out a supportive statement on August 9.
+On the same day, The Coalition For Women In Journalism condemned the attacks, which they called "deeply gendered and misogynistic".